ev3rshade/OneForAll/README.md

 ## How we built it

 The project was mainly created with Python and Flask for the back-end, and CSS, JavaScript, HTML, and React for the front-end.
+We also utilized

 ## Challenges we ran into